The Nobel Year: How are the Nobel Prize Laureates in Literature decided?

 November

-1) Members of the Swedish Academy and of other academies, institutions and societies with equivalent functions around the world.
+1) members of the Swedish Academy or of other academies or institutions with comparable roles worldwide.

-2) Professors of literature and language subjects at universities and colleges.
+2) professors of literature or linguistics at universities or colleges.

 December

-The Nobel Foundation invites all the Nobel Prize laureates (except for the Peace Prize since that ceremony takes place in Oslo) to Stockholm to receive their medals and diplomas from the hands of His Majesty King Carl XVI Gustaf.
-The awards ceremony and the banquet are both held on 10 December, the anniversary of the death of Alfred Nobel.
-During their visit, the literature laureates are expected to deliver a speech, known as the Nobel Lecture, at the Swedish Academy.
-If the laureate is unable to be in Stockholm, the lecture can be held by other means - for example, by video recording.
-The literature laureate is also invited to attend a number of peripheral functions, including an evening of recitals at the Royal Dramatic Theatre.
+Together with the year’s other Nobel laureates, the Nobel Foundation invites the literature laureate to Stockholm to receive a medal and diploma from His Majesty the King.
+Both the awards ceremony and banquet take place on 10 December, the anniversary of Alfred Nobel’s death.
+During their visit, literature laureates also deliver a lecture at the Swedish Academy, the so-called Nobel Lecture.
+Should the laureate be unable to attend in person, the lecture may be given in another format, such as by video recording.
+The laureate is also invited to various other events, including an evening of recitals at the Royal Dramatic Theatre.

 January